chromium/chromium/testing/buildbot/README.md

   (This feature was added mainly to match the original handwritten JSON files, and further use is discouraged.
 Ideally it should be removed.)

-Arguments specific to GTest-based tests:
+Arguments specific to GTest-based and isolated script tests:

 * `test`: the target to build and run, if different from the test's name.
 This allows the same test to be run multiple times on the same bot with different command line arguments or Swarming dimensions, for example.

-Arguments specific to isolated script tests:

-* `isolate_name`: the target to build and run, if different than the test's name.

 There are other arguments specific to other test types (script tests, JUnit tests); consult the generator script and test_suites.pyl for more details and